secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

 - If this is the correct document, click **Next**.
 - If this is NOT the correct document, uncheck the box next to the document, and add the correct file.

-1. To add one or multiple files, select “Add from Salesforce” or “Upload” from your computer:
+1. To add one or multiple files, select "Add from Salesforce" or "Upload" from your computer:

-- “Add from Salesforce” will allow you to select any Order Form PDF that has been attached to the opportunity.
+- "Add from Salesforce" will allow you to select any Order Form PDF that has been attached to the opportunity.
-  - When selecting a document from “Add from Salesforce” make sure the box is checked to the left of the document so it is added to the envelope.
+  - When selecting a document from "Add from Salesforce" make sure the box is checked to the left of the document so it is added to the envelope.
-- “Upload” will allow you to select any PDF from your computer.
+- "Upload" will allow you to select any PDF from your computer.
 NOTE that any document not generated from a quote will require signature tags to be placed manually.
   - Note: Order Form PDFs generated prior to 2021-06-03 will require the manual placement of signature tags.
-- Make sure to hit “Next” once all the documents have been selected!
+- Make sure to hit "Next" once all the documents have been selected!

 1. Now you must add a **Recipient**: